taraokelly/Emerging-Technologies-Assignment/README.md

 ### Python

 Python is a simple yet powerful programming language.
 It offers programmers the rare ability to focus mainly on the solution, and less on adhering to a strict syntax.
-Python's extensive libraries allows for this lightweight web application, and it's handling of machine learning.
+This lightweight web application and it's handling of machine learning is attributed to Python's extensive libraries.
 I used [Python](https://www.python.org/) 3 and the flask framework for the server-side scripting.
 I used the @app.route decorator to map the URL to functions in my flask application.

 ## Implemention